fiskaltrust/interface-doc/doc/appendix-de-kassensichv/operation-modes/scu/deutsche-fiskal.md

 **from version:** 1.3.23

-The _fiskaltrust.Middleware.SCU.DE.SwissbitCloud_-package handels updates for FCC on start and new versions of the FCC are installed automatically.
+The _fiskaltrust.Middleware.SCU.DE.SwissbitCloud_ package handles updates for FCC on start and new versions of the FCC are installed automatically when updating the SCU.

 ### Parameters